hp8crn9vmd-code/nebula-wind/CODE_OF_CONDUCT.md

 # Code of Conduct

-We are committed to providing a friendly, safe, and welcoming environment for everyone.
+We are committed to a respectful, harassment-free experience.

+## Expected Behavior
-- Be respectful and constructive.
+- Be respectful
-- No harassment or discrimination.
-- Assume good intent.

-Project maintainers may remove, edit, or reject contributions that violate this code.
+- Be constructive
+- Be inclusive

+## Enforcement
+Violations may result in removal from the project.